jeelabs/esp-link/README.md

 Hardware info
 -------------
-This firmware is designed for esp8266 modules which have most esp I/O pins available.
+This firmware is designed for esp8266 modules which have most ESP I/O pins available.
 The expected connections are:
 - URXD: connect to TX of microcontroller
 - UTXD: connect to RX of microcontroller